 In celebration of Bach’s 326th birthday on March 21, 2011 Henderson invited other musicians to join him.
 Two cellists responded, offering Bach to New York City subway passengers in various stations throughout the day.
 The Bach in the Subways movement was born.
 The following year, 13 musicians in New York participated; in 2013, 40 musicians in New York, three other U.S. cities, and Montreal joined the cause.
 For Bach’s 329th birthday in 2014, 77 musicians in 8 U.S. cities along with cities in Canada, Germany, and Taiwan offered their gift of Bach to the world.

 Over the following year Bach in the Subways caught fire around the world.
 Henderson’s initiative sparked the work of similarly impassioned people everywhere and on Bach’s 330th birthday in 2015 thousands of musicians in 150 cities in 40 countries offered Bach’s music freely to the public in subway stations, in train stations, on moving trains, on street corners, in cafés, malls, restaurants, zoos, and concerts open to all.
-More Bach was played and heard in a single day than ever before in history.
-For 2016 Bach in the Subways was extended over multiple days to again allow musicians to participate on a weekend, and now every year for Bach’s birthday musicians around the world unite to connect countless multitudes with this incredible music.
+Every March since, thousands of musicians around the world unite to celebrate Bach’s birthday by connecting countless multitudes with this extraordinary music.